mxmxmarexmxm/AntiReels/README.md

 4. Click on the Load unpacked button.
 5. Navigate to the downloaded repository folder and select it.
 6. The extension should now be loaded and ready to use in Chrome.

-- Firefox

-1. Clone or download the repository to your local machine.
-2. Open Firefox and type about:debugging in the address bar.
-3. Click on the This Firefox tab.
-4. Click on the Load Temporary Add-on button.
-5. Navigate to the downloaded repository folder and select the manifest.json file.
-6. The extension should now be loaded and ready to use in Firefox.
-   Please note that loading the extension manually in this way is temporary and may require you to repeat the steps each time you open the browser.

 ## Contributing